Generate strong, random passwords with customizable length and character types. Password strength indicator included.

 A strong password has three key properties: sufficient length (at least 12 characters), high character diversity (uppercase, lowercase, numbers, and symbols), and true randomness (no dictionary words, patterns, or personal information).
 The combination of these factors creates high entropy, making the password resistant to both brute force attacks and dictionary attacks.

-Including special characters increases password strength by expanding the character set from 62 (letters + numbers) to 90+ possible characters per position.
+Yes, special characters expand the character set from 62 to 90+ possibilities per position.
 However, length matters more than complexity.
-A 20-character password with only lowercase letters (26^20 combinations) is actually stronger than a 10-character password with all character types (90^10 combinations).
-Use special characters when possible, but prioritize length.
+A 20-character lowercase-only password is stronger than a 10-character password with all character types.
+Use special characters when possible, but always prioritize length.

 The latest guidance from NIST (National Institute of Standards and Technology) actually recommends against mandatory periodic password changes.
 Instead, change your password only when there is evidence of a compromise, such as a data breach notification, suspicious account activity, or if you shared the password.
 Using unique, strong passwords with two-factor authentication is more effective than frequent rotation.

-Credential stuffing is one of the most common attack methods: hackers take username/password combinations from one breached service and automatically try them on thousands of other websites.
-If you use the same password for your email and a shopping site, and the shopping site gets breached, attackers can access your email and potentially reset passwords for your banking and other critical accounts.
+Yes, very dangerous.
+Credential stuffing attacks take leaked passwords from one breached service and automatically try them on thousands of other websites.
+If your shopping site password is the same as your email, a single breach gives attackers access to your email and potentially your banking accounts.

-Passphrases (like 'correct-horse-battery-staple') are easier to remember but need to be longer than random passwords to achieve equivalent security.
-A truly random 16-character password has more entropy than a typical 4-word passphrase.
-Both approaches are valid: use a random password with a password manager, or use a long passphrase (6+ random words) for passwords you must memorize, like your password manager's master password.
+Passphrases are easier to remember but need to be longer for equivalent security.
+A random 16-character password has more entropy than a typical 4-word passphrase.
+Both approaches are valid: use random passwords with a password manager, or use long passphrases (6+ random words) for passwords you must memorize.